gridap/GridapWorkshop2023Material/README.md

 # GridapWorkshop2023Material

+The practical part of the workshop will consist of instructors' guided hands-on tutorials and exercises.
+This will be carried out  either on the attendees laptops (mostly first day) or the [Gadi supercomputer](https://opus.nci.org.au/display/Help/Gadi+User+Guide) at
+NCI (mostly second day).
+You will find below the instructions to set up the software environment required in both cases.
+For the Gadi supercomputer, you will get an invitation from the instructors to create an account prior to the workshop.

 ## Required software

-Before being able to work on the workshop material, you will need to install the following software:
+Before being able to work on the workshop material, you will need to install the following software on your laptop:

 - Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), the version control system we will use. **For Windows users, we strongly recommend installing [git for Windows](https://gitforwindows.org/).
 This will also install a bash shell, which will allow you to follow the rest of the installation instructions verbatim.**
 - Download and install Julia based on the platform you are using from the [Julia](https://julialang.org/downloads/platform/) home page.